About Us

 DMVMOVES

 Following the successful coordination to address Metro’s FY 2025 budget deficit, area officials called for a more comprehensive effort to focus on long-term transit needs and the longstanding, systemic funding challenges facing Metro and the region’s other transit systems.
-As a first step, the COG and Metro Boards of Directors held a historic joint meeting in May 2024 and agreed to partner on a new initiative, DMVMoves, to create a unified vision and sustainable funding model for the region’s transit network.
+In May 2024, the COG and Metro Boards of Directors held a historic joint meeting and agreed to partner on a new initiative, DMVMoves, to create a unified vision and sustainable funding model for the region’s transit network.

-The DMVMoves Task Force, composed of officials appointed by COG and Metro, is guiding this initiative alongside two advisory groups representing area jurisdictions, transit service providers and agencies, and business, labor, and community organizations.
-This unprecedented collaboration is taking a holistic view of the transit network (which includes more than a dozen bus and rail systems) and working to forge consensus on how to best plan, coordinate, deliver, manage, and fund transit regionally.
-The task force is working toward developing policy recommendations and a final plan by the end of 2025.
+The DMVMoves Task Force, composed of officials appointed by COG and Metro, guided this initiative alongside two advisory groups representing area jurisdictions, transit service providers and agencies, and business, labor, and community organizations.

 PAST INITIATIVES